To select a museum, click “Details/Reserve”, then select which Pass to reserve.

 After obtaining the code, log into PEM ticket page to reserve a date and time to visit and enter the promo code or call PEM reservation line at 978-542-1511 to secure your tickets.

 The Trustees of the Reservations preserve and protect more than 100 special properties of exceptional scenic, historic, and ecological value—nearly 25,000 acres—all around Massachusetts.
 From Crane’s Beach in Ipswich and World’s End in Hingham to The Old Manse in Concord and Fruitlands Museum in Harvard, visitors to Trustees sites enjoy local history and nature in its various forms: beaches, meadows, forests, swamps and more.

 Two adults & children under 18 included in admission.
 Pass is valid for one-time use.

-Free admission to: Ashley House, Cape Podge Wildlife Refuge, Fruitlands Museum, Misery Island (June to Labor Day), Mission House, Naumkeag, Old Manse, Wasque (Memorial Day to Columbus Day), and Worlds End
+Free admission to: Ashley House, Cape Podge Wildlife Refuge, Fruitlands Museum (timed ticket required), Misery Island (June to Labor Day), Mission House, Naumkeag, Old Manse, Wasque (Memorial Day to Columbus Day), and Worlds End.

 Discount Admission to: Bartholomew's Cobble, Castle Hill on the Crane Estate, Crane Beach, Long Point Beach, and Notchview

-Pass is NOT valid for use at Trustees parking kiosks, stores, cafes, inns, campgrounds, special events and programs, or in place of any permits or passes.
+Pass is valid for admission only; NOT valid for discounts at parking kiosks, stores, cafes, inns, campgrounds, special events and programs, or in place of any permits or passes.

 Free admission for up to 9 people.